Skip to main content

 • ½ cup of low-fat shredded mozzarella cheese

-• ¼ teaspoon of salt, ¼ teaspoon pepper & 2 teaspoons total of basil, oregano, or thyme (mixed)
+• ¼ teaspoon of salt, ¼ teaspoon pepper, and 2 teaspoons total of basil, oregano, or thyme (mixed)

 Note: Recommend white flour pasta vs whole wheat.
 Keep serving portion small to ensure digestibility.

 2. Add the diced red bell peppers into the skillet and cook while scraping any browned bits of food off of the bottom of the pan.
-Add seasoning—salt, pepper, basil, oregano, thyme.
+Add seasoning salt, pepper, basil, oregano, and thyme.

 3. Add 2 cups of water and bring to a boil.

 4. Stir in the pasta and return to a boil.
-Cook uncovered, stirring occasionally, until the pasta has cooked through but are still firm to the bite, about 8 to 10 minutes.
+Cook uncovered, stirring occasionally, until the pasta has cooked through but is still firm to the bite, about 8 to 10 minutes.

 How to get XERMELO